Debating the Ugliness of the W512 and W515 Ty Cobb Strip Cards

 This Cobb card is part of a particularly brutal set of strip cards.
 While only 50 cards are found in the W512 set, the complete set really continues with W513 as those cards picked up with No. 51, running through No. 100.
 The two sets are really one large issue that spanned from 1925 through 1928.
 The set included baseball players, boxers, a few tennis players, and some other athletes, along with non-sports personalities.

 Cobb’s card is second to that of only Babe Ruth in terms of value.
-Similar to his W515, even low-grade cards will generally cost you at least $300-$400 or so.
+Similar to his W515, even low-grade cards will generally cost you around $400-$500.